kirazero17/gh-action-runner-containerised-docker/README.md

-# Building Docker images when running containerised GitHub Actions
+# Building Docker images when running GitHub Actions
  Containerised GH action runner that connect to Docker on the host

 ---